Garvit-k/Machine-Learning/README.md

 # Machine Learning
-This is repository contains Programming Assignments given in Machine Learning course given in Coursera.
+This repository contains Programming Assignments given in Machine Learning course given in Coursera.

 Instructed By - Andrew Ng.